AdobeDocs/experience-manager-64.fr-FR/help/assets/managing-assets-touch-ui.md

 **Pour supprimer des fichiers**:

-1. Accédez à l’emplacement des fichiers à supprimer.
+1. Accédez à l&#39;emplacement des fichiers à supprimer.

 1. Select the asset, and tap the **[!UICONTROL Delete]** icon from the toolbar.